Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 \begin{lemma} The following model structures exist and are left proper and combinatorial: the levelwise injective model structure on $Sp^O_{\Delta}$, the stable injective model structure on $Sp^O_{\Delta}$, the levelwise injective model structure on $GSp^O_{\Delta}$, and the stable injective model structure on $GSp^O_{\Delta}$. \end{lemma}

-\begin{proof} Left properness will be inherited from $\Delta$-generated spaces.
-For existence, we proceed as in Theorem 5.1.2 and Lemma 5.1.4 of \cite{hovey-shipley-smith}.
+\begin{proof} Left properness will be inherited from $\Delta$-generated spaces, where it is verified just as for topological spaces \cite{dugger-delta-generated}.
+For the existence of these model structures, we proceed as in Theorem 5.1.2 and Lemma 5.1.4 of \cite{hovey-shipley-smith}.
 Verification of lifting and factorization make use of a set $C$ (resp. $tC$) containing a map from each isomorphism class of (trivial) cofibrations $i:X\to Y$ where $Y$ is a countable spectrum.
 The use of Zorn's Lemma in Lemma 5.1.4 and the requisite countability from Lemmas 5.1.6 and 5.1.7 hold in this setting because of our decision to work with $\Delta$-generated spaces.
 The rest of Lemma 5.1.4 goes through mutatis mutandis, using properties of topological fibrations and using Lemma 12.2 in \cite{MMSS} when checking that injective cofibrations are closed under smashing with an arbitrary object.

 The sets $C$ and $tC$ serve as generating (trivial) cofibrations.
 Together with the fact that a category of spectra built on a locally presentable category is again locally presentable, this proves the model structures are combinatorial.
 The stable injective structures are obtained by Bousfield localization in the usual way, which exists because the levelwise structures are left proper and combinatorial. \end{proof}